ogelbric/argocd/README.md

-# GitOps on vSphere with Tanzu leveraging ArgoCD
-## (Native PODs on SuperVisor Cluster)
+# ArgoCD on TKGs Supervisor Cluster

 *NOTE* - This has been tested on vCenter 8.0u2.
 Supervisor version 1.26 (TKGs).
 *NOTE* - Inspiration came from (https://github.com/papivot)